-12. PPP Dial-in and -out
+PPP dial-in and -out

-The same program, pppd, works as both PPP server and client on the SIB.
+The same program works as both PPP server and client on the SIB.
+The pppd program may be invoked in one of two ways, both of which are simplified by scripts.
 The PPP protocol was designed to use dynamic IP addresses.
 This means that the PPP client (usually the machine doing the dialing) gets its IP address and interface configuration from the PPP server (usually the machine being dialed) before any IP packets are exchanged.
-The pppd daemon (server) may be invoked in one of two ways, both of which are simplified by scripts.